 It is not necessary to remove the drive plate assembly (3) from the engine flywheel unless the drive pins are bent or worn and must be replaced.
-To remove the drive plate assembly, remove the hardware (8 and 9) securing the assembly to the engine flywheel, and remove the drive plate.
+To remove the drive plate assembly, remove the hardware (8 and 9) securing the assembly to the engine flywheel.